Harvard-IACS/2019-CS109A/content/pages/syllabus.md

 #### Recording

-Lectures and labs will be recorded and made available real time for DCE students and 24 hours later for in-campus students via Canvas.
+All learning instances—lectures, labs, and sections—will be recorded and made available in real time for DCE students and 24 hours later for on-campus students via Canvas.

 <hr>